WGN-TV: Independence (1956–1995)

-The station disaffiliated from DuMont when the network ceased operations on August 6, 1956.
-Because the three remaining commercial broadcast networks (ABC, NBC, and CBS) had each owned television stations in Chicago by this time, WGN-TV became an independent station by default.
-Under executive vice president and general manager Ward L. Quaal (whose stewardship of the station and programming efforts earned him the National Academy of Television Arts and Sciences [NATAS]'s Governors' Award in 1966 and 1987), the station adopted a general entertainment format that would become typical of other major market independents, carrying a mix of sitcoms and drama series, feature films, cartoons, and religious programs, as well as locally produced news, public affairs, music, and children's programs.
-WGN-TV also became more reliant on sports programming, led by its broadcasts of Chicago Cubs baseball games, as well as other regional collegiate and professional teams.
-This helped Channel 9 establish itself as a programming alternative to the market's three network-owned stations.
-After initial struggles to accrue enough viewership to attract national advertisers, WGN began turning a profit by October 1957.
-On January 15, 1956, the station moved its transmitter facilities to a 73 ft antenna on the roof of the Prudential Building, and increased its effective radiated power from 120 kW to the maximum of 316 kW.
+WGN-TV was no longer affiliated with DuMont when the network ceased operations on August 6, 1956.
+Because the three remaining commercial broadcast networks (ABC, NBC, and CBS) each owned television stations in Chicago, WGN-TV became an independent station by default.
+Under executive vice-president and general manager Ward L. Quaal, (Note: Quaal's stewardship of the station and programming earned him the National Academy of Television Arts and Sciences [NATAS]'s Governors' Award in 1966 and 1987.) the station adopted a general-entertainment format that became typical of other major-market independents, carrying a mix of sitcoms and drama series, feature films, cartoons, and religious programs, as well as locally produced news, public affairs, music, and children's programs.
+WGN-TV became more reliant on sports programming, led by its broadcasts of Chicago Cubs baseball games, and other regional collegiate and professional teams.
+This helped WGN-TV establish itself as an alternative to the market's three network-owned stations.
+After initial struggles to gain enough viewership to attract national advertisers, WGN began turning a profit by October 1957.
+On January 15, 1956, the station moved its transmitter facilities to a 73 ft antenna on the roof of the Prudential Building and increased its effective radiated power (ERP) from 120 kilowatts (kW) to the maximum of 316 kW.

 Garfield Goose and Friends was one of the earliest television programs WGN-TV broadcast in color.

-In March 1957, WGN began carrying programming from the NTA Film Network; the station served as the programming service's primary Chicago affiliate, offering the majority of NTA's program offerings.
+In March 1957, WGN began carrying programming from the NTA Film Network and served as the network's primary Chicago affiliate, showing the majority of NTA's program offerings.
 This relationship lasted until National Telefilm Associates discontinued the service in November 1961.
-On November 8, 1957, after conducting internal tests since the fall of 1956, WGN-TV began broadcasting select programs in color, consisting primarily of syndicated programs available in the format.
-In January 1958, WGN became the second Chicago television station to begin transmitting local programming in color.
-WGN was also the first television station in the world to use equipment capable of videotape recording and playback of color telecasts.
-The first live program on the station to be broadcast in the format was Ding Dong School, a music-focused children's program hosted by Jackie Van.
+On November 8, 1957, after conducting internal tests since late 1956, WGN-TV began broadcasting select programs in color, consisting mostly of syndicated programs.
+In January 1958, WGN-TV became the second Chicago television station to begin transmitting local programming in color.
+WGN-TV was also the first television station in the world to use color-capable videotape recording and playback equipment.
+The first live program on the station to be broadcast in color was Ding Dong School, a music-focused children's program.
 In 1958, WGN-TV earned a Peabody Award—the only local television station to earn the accolade—for its children's program The Blue Fairy.